Family Week Staff – 2017

 Susan is back to teach the early morning contra class for adults and teens.
 They are always fun, even when you are half awake!
 Susan is a long-time dance caller from Los Angeles where she has been calling dances for more than 20 years!
 She will also be our storyteller, delighting us with her heart-warming and wacky stories.

 Sue returns to teach our children dances from the country dance tradition and to lead the evening community dances.
 These include squares, reels, contras, and play party dances.
 Hailing from Wisconsin, Sue has a true knack for engaging folks of any age.
 She also loves to flat foot clog.
-See her Facebook photo page for pictures of the fun times she’s catalyzed.
+Sue has a website and her Facebook photos show the fun times she’s catalyzed.

 Walter Dill and Monica Uhl